Pyrokines17/network/README.md

-# Repository for network labs
+# Repository for "Networks and Telecommunications" labs